We are part of the lifeblood of Boulder County.

 Our Mission: Tell everyone how much we love our community and our homes.

-While we work toward that goal, it is important to many of us to remind the world of why we moved here in the first place.
+Even though we will probably never achieve that goal, it is important to many of us to remind the world of why we moved here in the first place.
 We want everyone to know what we love about our manufactured home park.

 If you think you are too small to make a difference, try sleeping with a mosquito in the room.